What to Know About Strep Throat this Winter

 How can you prevent strep throat?

-In addition, do not share utensils, plates, cups, towels, or tissues.
+- Do not share utensils, plates, cups, towels, or tissues.
 It may be helpful to tell children it is okay not to share when sick.

-Can you get strep without tonsils?
+Can you get strep throat without tonsils?